OPS-E2E-PPE/VBA-Docs/api/PowerPoint.TextFrame2.MarginLeft.md

 ---
-title: TextFrame2.MarginLeft Property (PowerPoint)
+title: TextFrame2.MarginLeft property (PowerPoint)
 keywords: vbapp10.chm678003
 f1_keywords:
 - vbapp10.chm678003
-ms.prod: powerpoint
 api_name:
 - PowerPoint.TextFrame2.MarginLeft
 ms.assetid: de0de9d5-a774-eb5c-7a97-fb0c6aa8522c
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TextFrame2.MarginLeft Property (PowerPoint)
+# TextFrame2.MarginLeft property (PowerPoint)

-Returns or sets the distance (in points) between the left edge of the text frame and the left edge of the inscribed rectangle of the shape that contains the text.
+Returns or sets the distance (in [points](../language/glossary/vbe-glossary.md#point)) between the left edge of the text frame and the left edge of the inscribed rectangle of the shape that contains the text.
 Read/write.

 ## Syntax

- _expression_. `MarginLeft`
+_expression_.**MarginLeft**

- _expression_ An expression that returns a [TextFrame2](./PowerPoint.TextFrame2.md) object.
+ _expression_ An expression that returns a **[TextFrame2](PowerPoint.TextFrame2.md)** object.

 ## Return value